1coderookie/Kobra2ProInsights/docs/hardware/axes.md

         It's perfectly fine for washing off old oil from the threaded rod, but it's *not* a sufficient lubrification!
         People use to think WD-40 is the perfect solution for pretty much everything, but they aren't aware of the fact that -due to the chemical recipe it's made of- it's absolutely not sufficient for getting parts lubed mid- to longterm.
 Fact is, that the chemicals inside of it will even wash off any grease or oil, it can harm POM and rubber and so on.
         As an example: So let's say you want to lubricate your bike chain and use WD-40 to do so, you'll basically *wash away* the existent lubrification  which is inside the chain - therefore the chain will be worn out pretty quick.
 You'll also harm the sealings.
 If you don't believe me, make a little test by yourself: take an air baloon, pump it up, spray WD-40 onto it and wait..

+??? example "Timing Belt Maintenace"

+    You should inspect the timing belt and the belonging parts like pulleys and bearing blocks etc from time to time to make sure everything is in a good condition and nothing will suddenly break.

+    - Belt:
+      - Check the belt tension from time to time as it might wear out and lengthen a bit.
+      - Check the teeth of the belt if they are still good looking or if they're worn out or if even some teethe are missing.
+      - Check if you can see any cracks or other damage at the belt.

+    - Pulleys:
+      - Check the pulleys at the top which are driving the timing belt.
+Are they also looking ok?
+Did the grub/set screws become loose?

 ??? example "Disassembling The Lead Screw System"